atxtechbro/tech-skills-gym/AmazonQ.md

 In addition to the primary learning prompt, I'm developing specialized prompts for specific skill areas:

-- **Typing Skills**: See `typing-skills.md` for a prompt focused on improving typing speed and accuracy, especially for split keyboard users
+- **W3M Browser**: See `w3m-skills.md` for a prompt focused on learning the w3m text-based browser using a Fibonacci sequence of exercises

 ## Personal Notes